rasensio1/gravity-maze/README.md

   - WIP Build - EDIT mode (click on and edit elements)
     - add 'edit' ns under interact/bulding...

+  - BUG clicking a different mode when item is still in :editing... in limbo

   - Add full integration tests.